efstathiosntonas/ngx-form/README.md

 ## Installing Dependecies
-1. Clone this repo from Git.
+1. Clone this repo from Git OR `npm install ng2-forms-demo`
-2. Run `npm install` in your command line.
+2. Run `npm install` in your command line

 ## Building the Angular2 app
 Run `ng build`